ih8celery/libtap/README.md

 plan(details::skill_all_type, std::string& = "")
 plan(details::no_plan_type)

-  declare that n tests will be run
+  declare that tests will be run

 unsigned planned()
 unsigned encountered()